mcarlie/VulkanEngine/readme.md

 This project was started to get some insight into how modern graphics APIs work.

-The goal is to have a custom engine to use as a base for further personal projects in graphics.

-Current short term goals are:
-* Fully modulerize the backend
-    * Create a CommandBuffer class
-    * Create a Device class
-    * Create a Framebuffer class
-* Support MTL material properties

 The engine has been tested on MacOS 14 Sonoma, Ubuntu 22.04 and Windows 11.

 ## Build